torchbox/k8s-ts-ingress/README.md

   follow 3xx redirect responses and serve the final response to the client.
   If the redirect destination is cached, it will be cached with the cache key of the original request.
-Redirects will only be followed to other Ingress resources, not to arbitrary destinations.
+Redirects will only be followed to other Ingress resources, not to arbitrary destinations (but see below about proxying to external resources).

 * `ingress.torchbox.com/preserve-host`: if `"false"`, set the `Host` header in the request to the backend name (e.g., the pod name), instead of the